 There are several reasons why it makes sense to preserve Packard’s Hill's unique history, architecture and character.
 First of all, the district contains a very high percentage of architecturally significant homes from the late 19th century and first quarter of the 20th century, which have retained their historic character.
 Secondly, the district is an excellent example of the late 19th and early 20th century national trend of Americans moving from the congestion of the inner city to areas farther away that advertised attractive settings and healthy environments served by rapid transit.

 Thirdly, and perhaps most importantly, the proposed Packard’s Hill historic district is significant for much more than just its architecture and relationship to urban planning trends.
 The district is exceptionally significant for its strong association with Denver women’s history and reflects the growing influence of women in society, in several professions and in property ownership and architecture.
-From the area’s earliest period of development, women were investors and developers, buying and trading parcels of land in Packard’s Hill and/or participating in the construction and
+From the area’s earliest period of development, women were investors and developers, buying and trading parcels of land in Packard’s Hill and/or participating in the construction and sale of houses.

 In addition to women’s history, the district was home to many prominent individuals, including persons significant in business, cultural leaders, noted professionals, and prominent politicians.
 To read more about the proposed district’s history and the individuals who lived there, go to our History page.